TAYLOR — Despite an ongoing legal challenge, a new high-voltage power line is taking shape in Jackson County with some help from above.

 ATC says it will lower electricity costs and improve reliability while delivering cheap, clean wind energy.
 Opponents argue it’s an unnecessary expense that will guarantee profits for the owners while discouraging conservation and local renewable energy investments.

 The costs will be shared by electricity customers in 15 Midwestern states and one Canadian province.
-The cost to Wisconsin consumers is estimated at about $5 million.
+Wisconsin customers will pay about 15 percent of the total cost.

 While most of the steel towers, which stretch up to 165 feet into the air, are assembled with cranes, ATC’s contractors are using Erickson Aviation Services’ S-64 Skycrane to place structures in hard-to-reach places.